 The story of Japan teaches us that material wealth and economic progress are not enough to create a healthy, happy life.
 To create health and happiness one needs to prioritise them over materialistic pursuits and actively work towards achieving a balanced life.
 And this whole process of giving form to a beautiful life, starts by listening to the state of your mind.
 After all, the state of your mind, designs the state of your life.

 *This post is part of our Nature Calm course with forest arts, games, meditations from Japan and other parts of the world.
-The course is free for all school teachers and is available on a pay-as-you-like basis.
-It is a great resource filled with multiple ideas that also cover the art and science behind healing through nature.
+The course is available on a pay-as-you-like basis.
+It is a great resource filled with multiple ideas that also cover the art and science of creating your own forest bathing walks.

 Download the forest bathing quotes and meditations at this link.